Safe-DS/DSL/docs/Stdlib/python/Tutorials/titanic.md

 training_set, testing_set = data.split(0.8)
 ```

-We'll convert the training set into a [`SupervisedDataset`][safeds.data.tabular.SupervisedDataset] by defining what feature we are targeting and we'll also
+We'll convert the training set into a [`SupervisedDataset`][safeds.data.SupervisedDataset] by defining what feature we are targeting and we'll also
 remove the target feature from our testing set.

 !!! note